Pastor / Clergy and Foreign Missionary Tax Preparation Specialist

 How much do you charge for Clergy Tax Returns?
 How much do you charge for Foreign Missionary Tax Returns?

-Pastor or clergy tax returns start at $150 for a single ordained minister with no dependents or housing allowance.
+Pastor or clergy tax returns start at $250 for a single ordained minister with no dependents or housing allowance.
 We charge more for multiple W-2s, dependents, multiple parsonages or rental homes.
-A typical married pastor with 2 children who lives in a parsonage and has an employed spouse will pay around $300 for an annual tax return.
+A typical married pastor with 2 children who lives in a parsonage and has an employed spouse will pay around $350 for an annual tax return.
 Pastors or spouses who are also business owners or who have other schedules will pay by the schedule.

 Make the first step: Call us today.
 (513) 900 - 9513.
 Overseas or out of town may inquire at email@example.com